Jaseci-Labs/jaclang/support/jac-lang.org/docs/start/installation.md

 # **Installing Jac-Lang**

-- Firstly make sure that this prerequisite is fulfilled.
-    - Python 3.12 or higher
+Before proceeding, please make sure that you have **Python version 3.12** or higher installed as a prerequisite.

-- It is recommended to use a Python environment when installing and running Jac Lang.
+It is recommended to use a Python environment when installing and running Jac Lang.
 You can simply follow these steps to set up your environment:
 - Open a Linux bash terminal.
 [It is recommended to use WSL (Windows Subsystem for Linux) if you are a windows OS user.]

 - Create a virtual environment with Python version 3.12 or higher.
 Feel free to use your own environment name here.

     ```bash
     conda create -n <env_name> python=3.12 -y
 	conda activate <env_name>
     ```

 - Now you can simply install Jac Lang using pypi.

     ```bash
     python -m pip install -U jaclang
     ```
 > **Note:**
 >
-> If you have installed Jac Lang a while back, it may be outdated due to frequent updates.
-Ensure you have the latest Jac Lang version by executing the same command.
+> If you installed Jac Lang a while back, it may be outdated due to frequent updates.
+To ensure you have the latest version of Jac Lang, execute the same command again.
+If you have a previous installation of Jac Lang, please enter `jac clean` in bash to remove all cached files before uninstalling.
+If you have already uninstalled the previous version of Jac Lang, run `source scripts/clean_jac_gen.sh` from the source before installation.

-Once you've got Jaclang installed, just give the Jac CLI a try to make sure everything's up and running smoothly.
+After installing Jaclang, test the Jac CLI to ensure proper functionality.

-- Start the Jac CLI:
+- To start the Jac CLI:
     ```bash
     jac
     ```
-- Run a .jac file
+- To run a `.jac` file
     ```bash
     jac run <file_name>.jac
+    ```
-- To test run a 'Hello World'Program
+- To test run a "Hello World" program
     ```bash
     echo "with entry { print('hello world'); }" > test.jac;
     jac run test.jac;